-It’s possible to take an income from a Bank On Yourself policy with little or no tax consequences, under current tax law.
+It’s possible to access both your principal and growth in a Bank On Yourself policy with little or no tax consequences, under current tax law.

 The government controls how much you can put into your 401(k) or IRA, and when and how much you can take out.
 And they can change the rules any time they want.

 If they want to make you wait until you’re 68 or 75 to be able to take withdrawals without paying a penalty, they can do it.

 When you Bank On Yourself you’re in control.
 You can take an income from your plan when and how you want, without penalty or restrictions.

 Is it any wonder so many people are redirecting money they were putting into 401(k) plans that they can’t count on or control into Bank On Yourself plans that they can?